valderman/haste-app/README.md

 * Add flags to build tool for passing flags to cabal, printing help, changing paths, etc.
 * Have the build tool check that all needed external programs are present.
-* Have the build tool complain when running in a directory that hasn't een prepared using `haste-app init`.
 * Add short tutorial for build tool.
 * Have the build tool use data-embed directly instead of using binary's `-e` flag, to enable Windows support.